Last updated: April 5, 2021

 While some sections along this walk are steep, most of the walking track consists of a comfortable metal walkway.

-You can choose to buy a one-way ticket and make your back to the base via a walking track, or you can purchase an all-day pass.
-While the trip with the Express Chairlift is a bit pricey, it’s quite an adventure in itself.
+You can buy a one-way ticket and return to the base via a walking track, or purchase an all-day pass.
+While the trip with the chairlift is a bit pricey, it’s quite an adventure in its own right.

 The best option is to buy an all-day pass online in advance, which is cheaper and easier than buying at the ticket counter.